sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 Edge Devices cannot be exported, therefore we need to add the views manually.

-Let's add The Views for the `Lva Edge Gateway`.
+Let's add the Views for the `Lva Edge Gateway`.

 Navigate to Views and click the **Visualizing the device** box.

-Enter the required information for the Form Name.
+Enter the required information for the name, let's call it `Lva Edge Gateway`.

 Add the Device Information properties to the view.
+Make sure to click the "Add Tile" button and rename the tile to "Device Information".
+After the tile is added, click the save button.

 After adding the interface, replacing the manifest, adding **Relationships** and the **Views** click Publish.

 ## Instantiate a Lva Edge Gateway and grab the secrets for IoT Edge Provision

-Navigate to the Devices pane and select the `Lva Edge Gateway` device template.
+Navigate to the Devices pane and select `Lva Edge Gateway`.
 We are going to create an instance of this type.

 Select + New